The value of storage in electricity distribution: The role of markets: Problem description and optimization model

 \subsection{Investment cost}

-Over a horizon of $N$ periods, think of years, the company decides how much capacity $x_{rn}$ of resource~$ r \in \set{R} = \{\mathrm{b}, \mathrm{g}, \mathrm{s}\}$ to add at the beginning of period~$n$.
+Over a horizon of $N$ periods, \eg, years, the company decides how much capacity $x_{rn}$ of resource~$ r \in \set{R} = \{\mathrm{b}, \mathrm{g}, \mathrm{s}\}$ to add at the beginning of period~$n$.
 Investing in resource~($\mathrm{g}$) means expanding the connection to the electricity grid, for example, by adding a distribution line or upgrading a substation.
 Resources~(b) and~(s) stand for backup generation and storage, respectively.
-We assume that the cost of investing in any resource~$r \in \mathcal{R}$ for any period~$n$ in a set $\set{N}$, $\vert \set{N} \vert = N$, of planning periods is mixed-integer linear representable, \eg,
+We assume that the cost of investing in any resource~$r \in \mathcal{R}$ in any period~$n$ in a set $\set{N}$, $\vert \set{N} \vert = N$, of planning periods is given by the following extended real-valued function that is mixed-integer linear representable

 where $\ubar x_r$ and $\bar x_r$ are lower and upper bounds on admissible investments, and $p_{rn}$ and $p^0_{rn}$ are nonnegative coefficients.
 The installed capacity of any non-grid resource~$r\in\set{R} \setminus \{\mathrm{g}\}$ at the beginning of period~$n$ is